yt-project/yt/doc/source/installing.rst

   bash Miniconda-3.3.0-Linux-x86_64.sh

-For both Anaconda or Miniconda installations, make sure that the Anaconda ``bin`` directory is in your path, and then issue:
+For both the Anaconda and Miniconda installations, make sure that the Anaconda ``bin`` directory is in your path, and then issue:

 .. code-block:: bash